Archynetys Live news trend intelligence

 First West Nile virus-positive mosquitoes reported in three Las Vegas ZIP codes

-West Nile virus has been detected in mosquitoes across three Las Vegas ZIP codes, marking the first positive tests for Clark County this season.
+West Nile virus has been detected in mosquitoes across three Las Vegas ZIP codes, marking the first positive tests for the season in Clark County.

 6sources